Kang Keqing: Revolution

-In 1924, the Wan'an County Communist member arrived in Kang's village as part of the Northern Expedition and set up various activities to promote revolution, including plays and a night school.
+In 1924, the Wan'an County Chinese Communist Party member arrived in Kang's village as part of the Northern Expedition and set up various activities to promote revolution, including plays and a night school.
 The member also promulgated concepts of gender equality and freedom in marriage.
 At approximately age 14, Kang became a member of the Red Army.
 She would later promulgate the idea that feudalism, imperialism, and bureaucratic capitalism were the main enemies of the female labourer.

 She was elected permanent secretary of the Luotangwan Village Women's Association (罗塘湾乡妇女协会) and was the first local woman to cut her hair short.
 From this point onwards, Kang took every opportunity to pursue studies that her background had denied her as a child.
 In 1927, Chiang Kai-shek opposed the Communists and there was violent conflict.
 Nearly 200 people in Wan'an were killed and, to temper Kang's revolutionary tendencies, her adoptive parents attempted to arrange a marriage for her.
-Kang left home in September 1928 and joined a guerilla band seeking shelter with the Red Army.
+Kang left home in September 1928 and joined a guerilla band seeking shelter with the Chinese Red Army.

 Agnes Smedley's biography of Zhu describes her as follows:

 ″Up from the Wanan district to the west came a delegation of Peasant Partisans, and among them was the woman leader Kang.
 She carried a rifle as if it were a part of her and, like the men, she walked with lithe decision and certainty.
 A woman in her middle twenties, of medium height and shingled hair, she wore the usual clean blue jacket and long loose trousers of the peasant woman.
 Her face was pock-marked and men said that because of this she was not beautiful.
 But they admitted that her large black eyes were beautiful and shone with the fire of conviction, and when she smiled, two rows of white teeth gleamed between beautiful red lips.
 Illiterate she was indeed, for she had been the slave of a rich landlord who had bought her in childhood and used her a field laborer.
 Though she could recognise but a few written characters, still she was very intelligent so that men said of her: